-Volunteer activities are an important part of your theater development.
-YETI participants are expected to volunteer for BCT promotional activities and regular season productions in the capacity of stage crew, usher or other (up to 10 hours a month).
+- Volunteer for BCT promotional activities and regular season productions in the capacity of stage crew, usher or other service.